 With the assistance of Riley Moynes from Living Sky Media, we will be putting together video‘s pretty much every day in Vancouver to give Regina a taste of the Olympiad.
-While I’m here I apologize for the less then regular posting but I’ll try to keep you up to date with the behind the scene antics of what happens Continue Reading
+While I’m here I apologize for the less then regular posting but I’ll try to keep you up to date with the behind the scene antics of what happens at the Olympics.
+Continue Reading

 Martin Lindstrom is a fascinating individual, he did a seven million dollar marketing study on the brain and wrote a book about it; Buy-ology: The Truth and Lies About Why We Buy.
 I encourage you to read it but what got me thinking was a recent podcast put on by Duct Tape Marketing’s John Jantsch.
 Talking with Mr. Lindstrom, they simplified it down to semantic markers.
 Lindstrom says, “Semantic markers are like a slap on the chin” in a negative or positive way.
 Our subconscious makes most of the decisions for us so brands should be trying to create these subtle markers in our minds.
 Lindstrom goes on to say that small companies should be taking advantage of semantic markers to get a lot of value out of the marketing effort with very little effort.